LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
 - [&#x1F51D;] I am currently exploring new faculty position opportunities.
 I would greatly appreciate any recommendations or referrals you might be able to provide.
 Thank you.
+- [10/10/2024] &#x1F680; AlterSGD has been accepted by Multimedia Modeling 2025.
+Many thanks to all the collaborators for their efforts!
 - [09/30/2024] &#x1F680; AI-driven VQE has been accepted by Chemical Physics Reviews.
 Many thanks to all the collaborators for their efforts!
 - [09/29/2024] &#x1F680; The journal extension of DIA has been accepted by Neurocomputing.
 Many thanks to all the collaborators for their efforts!
 <hr>